Wormnest/graphicex/graphicex/readme.md

 License:
 --------
 GraphicEx is released under the Mozilla Public License 1.1 (MPL 1.1).
+Some parts, added by Jacob Boerema, have a dual license: MPL 1.1 and LGPL 2.1 with linking exception (the "FPC modified LGPL License").

 This library was written by Mike Lischke.
-This fork is currently maintained and updated by Jacob Boerema.
+This fork is currently maintained, updated and extended by Jacob Boerema.

 Bug reports
 -----------